 Toying with heading to Vienna?
-If you do, you of course get to experience Vienna culture — the culture of a capital city with a rich, long, and imperial history.
+If you do, you get to experience Vienna culture — the culture of a capital city with a rich, long, and imperial history.
 Both wonderful cities are rich in history and museums.

 The Leopold Museum is where you’ll want to go for one of the largest collections of Art Nouveau and Expressionist pieces.
-You can’t miss the Beethoven Museum, where the famous composer lived as he first realized his hearing would not improve, and the Albertina Modern is wonderful for modern art that includes pieces by Picasso and Monet.
+You can’t miss the Beethoven Museum, where the famous composer lived as he first realized his hearing would not improve.
+The Albertina Modern is wonderful for modern art, including pieces by Picasso and Monet.

 That, of course, is only the start.
 You’ve also got the Film Museum, the Mumok modern art museum, and countless other offerings, many of which are closely situated together in Vienna’s museum district.
 There are plenty of great family-friendly things to do in Vienna.

 Salzburg’s offerings may be less numerous, but that doesn’t make Salzburg culture any less interesting.
 Head for Mozart’s birthplace, where you can see Mozart’s childhood violin, for sure if you’re in the city.

 You can’t miss the Silent Night Museum, where the famous Christmas carol emerged, either!
-Overall, when it comes to museum experiences in Salzburg vs Vienna, Salzburg is perfect for active people who want to take in the outdoor scenery as well, while Vienna offers, as a capital city, some of Europe’s most impressive art.
+Overall, when it comes to museum experiences in Salzburg vs Vienna, Salzburg is perfect for active people who want to take in the outdoor scenery.
+At the same time, Vienna offers, as a capital city, some of Europe’s most impressive art.

 See Related: Best Travel Totes

 Salzburg vs Vienna: What Are Your Day Trip Options?